sepa1123/CSCI2270FinalProjectPark/README.md

 7. Display unsold items in post-order,
 8. Display list of sold items,
 9. Quit the program.
 The program itself will update the inventory if any data is changed in terms of sold and unsold.
 You are invited to test this program.
+If you want to read-in a list of text files you could.
+Just add that in the commandline.
+However, the program runs without the pre-made text file and you can make your own list from a scratch!
 Thank you and enjoy.

 ## How To Run